ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 This will generate `similarSequences.txt` file that we will load to MySQL db.

-#### 3. Finding Orthologs:
+### C. Finding Orthologs:

 In this section, we will:

-1. Set up the MySQL config file so that orthoMCL knows how to access the database for storing/retrieving information
-2. Start the MySQL server on the container
-3. Setup database/tables for orthoMCL
-4. Load the BLAST results and call pairs
+i.
+Set up the MySQL config file so that orthoMCL knows how to access the database for storing/retrieving information ii.
+Start the MySQL server on the container iii.
+Setup database/tables for orthoMCL iv.
+Load the BLAST results and call pairs
-5. Dump the results (pairs) from the MySQL db as a text file
-6. Stop the server
-7. Run clustering program (MCL)
+v.
+Dump the results (pairs) from the MySQL db as a text file vi.
+Stop the server vii.
+Run clustering program (MCL)

-**Setting up config file**
+#### i.
+Setting up config file

 This is a simple text file, which provides information for OrthoMCL program about, the database and table name to which you're loading the blast results, username and password for the MySQL server and some settings (that you can change)